 Telnet has existed since the 1960s and was arguably the first draft of the modern internet.
 However, Telnet lacks sophisticated security protections required for modern communications and technology, so it isn't commonly used anymore.

-Transmission Control Protocol.
 TCP is the other half of TCP/IP and arranges packets in order so IP can deliver them.
 Specifically, TCP numbers individual packets because IP can send packets to their destinations through different routes and get them out of order, so TCP amends this before IP delivers the packets.

 TCP also detects errors in the sending process -- including if any packets are missing based on TCP's numbered system -- and requires IP to retransmit those packets before IP delivers the data to its destination.
 Through this process, the TCP/IP suite controls communication across the internet.

-User Datagram Protocol.
 UDP is an alternative to TCP and also works with IP to transmit time-sensitive data.
-UDP enables low-latency data transmissions between internet applications, so this protocol is ideal for voice over IP or other audio and video requirements.
+UDP enables low-latency data transmissions between internet applications, making it ideal for VoIP or other audio and video requirements.

 UDP solely transmits packets, while TCP transmits, organizes and ensures the packets arrive.
 While UDP works more quickly than TCP, it's also less reliable.